rianne2501/library/README.md

 DELETE /books/delete/{id}: Delete a book by ID.
    Book-Author Relationships
 POST /books_authors: Link a book and an author.
-GET /books_authors/get: Retrieve all book-author relationships.
-DELETE /books_authors/delete/{id}: Delete a book-author relationship by ID.
+GET /books_authors/get: Retrieve all book-author relationships.DELETE /books_authors/delete/{id}: Delete a book-author relationship by ID.